Anglr Compiler

 Generated source code

 An Anglr compiler generates source code in the selected programming language using the instructions provided in the Anglr file, which makes it possible to create a text analsysis tool for text files whose content is built according to the syntax rules found in the said Anglr file.
 The most important product of the compiler is the source code generated in the selected programming language.
-The source code generated serves the following purposes:
+The generated source code can be divided into the following functional sets::

 The structure of generated source code should be described in this way:

-• for every syntax rule found in any parser part of Anglr file there is a file in selected programming language containig definition of a class associated with this syntax rule
+- for every syntax rule found in any parser part of Anglr file there is a file in selected programming language containig the definition of a class associated with this syntax rule

-• for every declaration part of Anglr file there is a file in selected programming language containing definition of a class associated with this part
+- for every declaration part of Anglr file there is a file in selected programming language containing the definition of a class associated with this part

-• for every lexical part of Anglr file there is a source file in selected programming language containing the implementation of class representing this lexical part.
-This source file contains also classes implementating all scanner parts of Anglr file referenced by the lexical part.
+- for every lexical part of Anglr file there is a source file in selected programming language containing the definition of a class representing this part.

-• for every parser part of Anglr file there is a source file in a selected programming language containg the implementation of class representing this parser part.
+- for every parser part of Anglr file there is a source file in a selected programming language containg the definition of a class representing this parser part.

-What's the purpose of the generated code?
-With this code, we build an application that analyzes a text file whose syntax meets the rules listed in the Anglr file.
-All these applications are built in a similar way:
+What's the purpose of the generated source code?
+With this source code, we can build an application that analyzes text files whose content meets the syntax rules listed in the Anglr file associated with generated source code.
+All these applications are built in a similar way following this scenario:

-• first, the text syntax analysis is performed.
-This part of the application uses classes associated with parser parts of Anglr file.
+- Syntax analyzer performes syntax analyses of the input text file.
+This step of the application uses classes associated with parser parts of Anglr file.

-• When the syntax analysis is complete, the most important part begins: semantic analysis of the source file, in the broadest sense of that word.
-Semantic analysis is essentially a transformation of source text into a new form.
-Each syntax tree node represents part of the source text.
-The leaves of this tree represent terminal symbols together with their character representation, and the inner nodes represent non-terminal symbols.
-The inner nodes that are closer to the top of the tree represent a larger portion of the source file than those located lower.
-The root node represents the whole file.
-In this phase we use syntax tree traversal methods of special class generated by Anglr compiler.
-Syntax tree can be traversed as many times as needed.
+- When the syntax analysis is complete and the CST is constructed, the most important part begins: semantic analysis of the source file, in the broadest sense of that word.
+Semantic analysis is essentially a transformation of CST into a new form.
+Each node of CST represents part of the source text file.
+The leaves of this CST represent terminal symbols together with their character representation, and the inner nodes represent non-terminal symbols.
+The inner nodes that are closer to the top of the CST represent a larger portion of the source file than those located lower.
+The top node represents the entire file, while the leaves represent the individual terminal symbols.
+To perform semantic analysis we can use CST traversal methods of the class which performs them.
+CST can be traversed as many times as needed.
 Any iteration can perform a different task.
-At every step we take while traversing through a syntax tree, we can do part of semantic analysis or transformation of the source text.
-As noted above, we can do as many tree traversals as needed, making as many text trasnformations as we need to do.
-If we perform mutually independent transformations, we can make all of them in a single traversal.
+At every iteration of a CST traversal we can do a part of semantic analysis or transformation of the source text.
+In that manner we can do as many text trasnformations as we need to do them.
+If these transformations are independent, then they can be performed together in one iteration, otherwise they should be performed sequentially.

 Class associated with syntax rule